Efficient Learning of a Linear Dynamical System with Stability Guarantees: Appendix

-where the second equality follows from the independence of~$x_0$ and~$w_1$ and from Assumption~\ref{ass:model:MDP:regularity}\,(ii), which implies that the initial state~$x_0$ is governed by the invariant state distribution~$\nu_\theta$ and thus has zero mean and covariance matrix~$S_\theta$.
+where the second equality follows from Assumption~\ref{ass:linear:sys}\,(ii), which implies that~$x_0$ and~$w_1$ are independent, and from Assumption~\ref{ass:model:MDP:regularity}\,(ii), which implies that~$x_0$ is governed by the invariant state distribution~$\nu_\theta$ and thus has zero mean and covariance matrix~$S_\theta$.
 Substituting the resulting trace term into~\eqref{eq:rate:function:AR:MDP:proof} yields